-Key Stage 2 children (Years 3 & 4 during the autumn/spring terms; Years 5 & 6 during the summer term) have a swimming lesson each Tuesday afternoon or Thursday morning at Poulton Baths.
+Key Stage 2 children (Years 3 & 4 during the autumn/spring terms; Years 5 & 6 during the summer term) have a swimming lesson each Tuesday morning at Poulton Baths.
 They require appropriate swimwear and a towel.
 Ear-rings must be removed for school swimming lessons.